By Mark Piatt

 Incense sticks are usually made by soaking the unscented stick in essential oils, such as white sage essential oil.

-Keep in mind that when you burn white sage incense sticks, you are also burning the wood, incense paste, and white sage.
+Keep in mind that when you burn sage incense sticks, you are also burning the wood, incense paste, and white sage.

 For the purist, white sage smudge sticks would be your best option since you don’t have any of these other impurities.

 Creating essential oils requires a huge amount of material.
-I have not been able to find any data on how much white sage is required to produce white sage essential oil, but it must be a very large amount.
+I have not been able to find any data on how much sage is required to produce sage essential oil, but it must be a very large amount.

 If you are interested, here is a short but very interesting article and video by Robert Seidel, president of The Essential Oil Company showing how they make a small batch of White Sage Essential Oil.
 (Note: We are not affiliated with this company, but I thought you would find this information interesting.
 This company has been producing essential oils since 1977.)